vlayer-xyz/vlayer/book/src/getting-started/first-steps.md

 ### Web Proof example

-First, install the vlayer browser extension:
+First, install the vlayer browser extension from [Chrome Store](https://chromewebstore.google.com/detail/vlayer/jbchhcgphfokabmfacnkafoeeeppjmpl) (works with Chrome and Brave browsers).
-1. Download the extension [here](https://vlayer-releases.s3.eu-north-1.amazonaws.com/latest/browser-extension.tar.gz) and extract the archive.
-2. Open `chrome://extensions/` (in Chrome) or `brave://extensions/` (in Brave).
-Only these two browsers are supported.
-3. Enable `Developer mode`.
-4. Click `Load unpacked` and select the directory containing the extension files.

 For more details about the extension, see the [Web Proofs](../javascript/web-proofs.md) section.

 Then deploy the `WebProofProver` and `WebProofVerifier` contracts on local anvil testnet: